 - 35 x 45 mm photo

 - Proof of staying purpose in Montenegro – invitation or guarantee letter of a legal entity or an individual with Montenegrin Citizenship.
-This must be with inviter’s complete name, address, and phone number along with applicant’s with the right purpose of coming
+This must be with the inviter’s complete name, address, and phone number along with the applicant’s with the right purpose of coming

 - Proof of Financial Capacity – Bank Statement